Ōzato, Okinawa

 Ōzato (大里村, Ōzato-son) was a village located in Shimajiri District, Okinawa Prefecture, Japan. Ōzato Castle is located here.
-It is named for the royal family of Nanzan.
+It is named after Nanzan's the royal family.

-As of 2003, the village had an estimated population of 11,648 and a density of 943.16 persons per km2.
+In 2003, the village had an estimated population of 11,648 and a density of 943.16 persons per km2.
 The total area was 12.35 km2.

 On January 1, 2006, Ōzato, along with the town of Sashiki, and the villages of Chinen and Tamagusuku (all from Shimajiri District), was merged to create the city of Nanjō.